 Black

-package, which is a code formatter, is typically used as a development tool rather than something required for the production environment.
-Therefore, it should be added to [dev-packages]
+The black package, which is a code formatter, is typically used as a development tool rather than something required for the production environment.
+Therefore, it should be added to [dev-packages].

 -